 Naturalization requirements vary from country to country, but generally include:

 - Passing a test of political, historical, and cultural knowledge

 - Holding a valid visa or residency permit (usually a permanent resident document) at the time of application

 - Having a clean criminal record

-- Taking an oath of citizenship (demonstrating commitment to your adopted country)
+- Taking an oath of citizenship that demonstrates your commitment to your adopted country

-- Renouncing prior citizenship(s), unless your adopted country recognizes dual citizenship for naturalized citizenship
+- Renouncing prior citizenship(s), unless your adopted country recognizes dual citizenship for naturalized citizens